MasterBurnt/ToolBurnt/README.md

 ### Introduction

-A tool for receiving IP location information in json, csv, xml, NewLine, php formats
+A toolbox that might come in handy =}
 <br />
 <br />
 <img src="logo.png" />